smohammadhejazi/recommendation-as-a-service/README.md

 257      258    1936
 173      174    1786
 ```
+## API Server
+**/api_server** folder contains an API server desinged to use Kabirrec as a live service.
+It can load database, fit the algorithm and use them live by sending HTTP request to it's different routes.

+Each route takes a post request with a JSON object as it's options and reponds a JSON object.
+There are lots of options that can be used to further optimize the algorithm to your own needs but if none is given, the default setting will be applyed.

+These routes and their JSON options are as follows:
+Notes:
+- All the routes begin with the server name:port and then the route
+- All the routes require POST request.
+- The default value is written in parentheses.

+For configuring sim_options and bsl_options please check the following [link](https://surprise.readthedocs.io/en/stable/prediction_algorithms.html# "configuration options").

+Routes and options:
+- **/load-csv** : Load csv database (it should be in the format of MovieLens ml-100k)
+	- path: path of the database ("./dataset/ml-100k/")
+	- verbose: output logs (false)

+	returns JSON object {"message": "message content"}

+- **/start-coldstart** : Start ColdStart module
+	- verbose: output logs (false)

+	returns JSON object {"message": "message content"}

+- **/coldstart**: Use ColdStart module
+	- n: number of item recommendations (10)
+	- verbose: output logs (false)

+	returns JSON object {"items_list": [list of popular items]}

+- **/start-similaritems** : Start SimilarItems module
+	- algo: path of the database ("knnbasic")
+	- k: The (max) number of neighbors to take into account for aggregation (40)
+	- min_k: The minimum number of neighbors to take into account foraggregation.
+If there are not enough neighbors, the prediction is set to the global mean of all ratings (1)
+	- sim_options: A dictionary of options for the similarity measure ({"name": "pearson_baseline", "user_based": False})
+	- bsl_options: A dictionary of options for the baseline estimates computation.
+Only when algo is KNNBaseline (empty dict {})
+	- verbose: output logs (false)

+	returns JSON object {"message": "message content"}

+- **/similaritems** : Use SimilarItems module
+	- item_name: name of the item (must be given)
+	- n: number of item recommendations (10)

+	returns JSON object {"items_list": [list of popular items]}

+- **/start-userspecific** : Start UserSpecific module
+	- k: number of the manual clusters, if given k_start and k_end are not taken into account (None)
+	- k_start: start number of the range to look for optimal cluster, range[k_start, k_end] (2)
+	- k_end: end number of the range to look for optimal cluster, range[k_start, k_end] (number of users / 2)
+	- verbose: output logs (false)

+	returns JSON object {"message": "message content"}

+- **/userspecific** : Use UserSpecific module
+	- item_name: name of the user (must be given)
+	- n: number of item recommendations (10)

+	returns JSON object {"items_list": [list of popular items]}

 ## More Information
 For more information on how to use the library, look at comments in the codes.